di3italis/API-Project-Jono/README.md

     }
     ```

-### Add an Image to a Review based on the Review's id
+### ✅Add an Image to a Review based on the Review's id

 Create and return a new image for a review specified by id.